La vendedora de rosas: Plot

-The film is set at Christmas time, in the poor and dangerous neighborhood known as Barrio Triste, in Medellín, at the end of the 90s.
-The film begins with Andrea, an impoverished girl who lives in the Miramar neighborhood.
-She flees her home after a beating from her mother and goes to look for Mónica, who is a rose seller and who had also fled her family after the death of her grandmother.
-Mónica lives with and leads a group of her friends, who are immersed in a difficult life of drug use and prostitution.
-The group is composed of Diana, known as Cachetona, Judy, who prostitutes herself, and Claudia, who also sells roses.
+At Christmas time in Medellín, impoverished girl Andrea flees from her home after a beating from her mother and looks for Mónica, a rose seller who also fled her family after her grandmother died.
+In Barrio Triste, a poor and dangerous neighborhood, Mónica leads a group of friends who are immersed in a life of drug use and prostitution.
+The group is composed of Diana, known as Cachetona; Judy, who prostitutes herself; and Claudia, who also sells roses.
 They live in a hostel for low-income individuals.
 The city is celebrating the Novena of aguinaldos.

-A street gang, led by Don Héctor, and including such characters as Zarco and El Enano (The Dwarf), discuss their next hits.
-After spotting a drug addict, Zarco and El Enano attack and rob him.
-Not long after Zarco returns with a gun and shoots him, an act that Don Héctor does not like.
+A street gang led by Don Héctor discuss their next hits.
+After spotting a drug addict, gang members Zarco and El Enano attack and rob him.
+Zarco later returns with a gun and shoots him, an act that Don Héctor does not like.

 In the city, Andrea starts selling roses like her friends while Judy prostitutes herself to buy clothes.
-While selling roses, a drunk man gives Mónica a watch, she thinks it is a gift from heaven from her mother and plans to give it to her boyfriend Anderson, a young drug dealer for their fifteen day anniversary.
-However, she breaks up with him when she finds out that he was flirting with Marcela, a friend of Claudia's.
+While selling roses, a drunk man gives Mónica a watch, she thinks it is a gift from heaven from her mother and plans to give it to her boyfriend Anderson, a young drug dealer for their fifteen-day anniversary.
+However, she breaks up with him after finding out that he was flirting with Marcela, a friend of Claudia's.

-Andrea wanders the streets and is caught by surprise by a homeless man who tries to molest her.
-Choco and Zorro chases him away, but in the process they kill a homeless man who was dozing in a park after mistaking him for the one who tried to abuse Andrea.
+Andrea wanders the streets and is caught by a homeless man who tries to molest her.
+Choco and Zorro chase him away.
+They kill a homeless man who was dozing in a park after mistaking him for Andrea's attacker.

 Mónica and Andrea return to Miramar; Andrea returns home but leaves again after stealing her sister's roller skates and picking up her clothes.
-Meanwhile, Don Héctor's gang is arguing about Zarco's reckless actions that put the gang at risk; Mónica meets her cousin, El Enano, who asks her to show him the watch she had been given the night before.
-At that moment she is deceived by Zarco, who exchanges the watch for another of lower quality.
+Meanwhile, Don Héctor's gang is arguing about Zarco's recklessness, which put the gang at risk; Mónica meets her cousin, El Enano, who asks her to show him the watch.
+She is then deceived by Zarco, who exchanges the watch for another of lower quality.